TAUSBV/dqf-api/v3/README.md

 Please note that the concept of _project_ in DQF does not necessarily match the corresponding entity in your tool (e.g. "drop", "(split) job", "task", etc.).
 Make sure you correctly map your entities to the DQF project-tree structure.
 Ask the DQF Team for support, if needed.

 A master project contains all of the basic attributes which are then inherited by child projects (see [Basic Attributes](#attributes)).
 Once the basic attributes are received, a master project needs to be created: [POST /v3/project/master](http://dqf-api.ta-us.net/#!/Project%2FMaster/add).

+**IMPORTANT:** The basic attributes for a Master Project are the DQF Project Settings.
+We expect the user to be able to manually select these values directly from the UI, either in the form of individual values or as a template.
+Please make sure that you _do not_ post some arbitrarily defined default settings without giving the user the possibility to modify these.
+TAUS reserves the right to block data from a given integration should the database get 'polluted' with such non-user defined values.
+We strongly suggest that every integrator discusses with the DQF Team beforehand how DQF Project Settings will be collected.

 After a successful post, the project *Id* and *UUID(dqfUUID)* will be returned as response.
 The *Id* should be used as path parameter whereas the *UUID* as a header parameter for subsequent requests.
 The master project owner will be identified from the *sessionID* in the header.